mayasharma2110/Name-the-element/README.md

 ### Online Validation

 * I checked the website loads and responds as expected on Google Chrome, Microsoft Edge and Internet Explorer browsers.
-I specifically checked the navbar and carousel work as expected on these browsers also.

 * Used chrome developer tools and [responsinator](https://www.responsinator.com/) to check responsiveness on mobile, tablet and laptop devices.
 I also checked the website on my HP 15 inch laptop, Philips 20 inch monitor and Sony smartphone.